sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Joint Science Operations Center (JSOC) contains data products from the Solar Dynamics Observatory, as well as certain other missions and instruments.
-These data are available from the JSOC database, which can be directly accessed by the online JSOC interface <http://jsoc.stanford.edu/ajax/lookdata.html>
+These data are available from the JSOC database, which can be directly accessed by the online `JSOC interface <http://jsoc.stanford.edu/ajax/lookdata.html>`

 SunPy's JSOC Client provides an easier interface to query for JSOC data and make export requests.
-It uses drms module <https://github.com/kbg/drms> as its backend, and exposes a similar API as the VSO Client.
+It uses `drms module <https://github.com/kbg/drms>` as its backend, and exposes a similar API as the VSO Client.

 There are two ways of downloading JSOC data.
-One way is using Sunpy's unified search interface, known as FIDO.
-FIDO supplies a single, easy and consistent way to to obtain most forms of physics data.
+One way is using Sunpy's unified search interface, known as Fido.
+Fido supplies a single, easy and consistent way to to obtain most forms of physics data.
 An alternative way to fetch data from JSOC is by using the underlying JSOC Client.
-This option can be preferred when the complex searches are to be made, or when you need to separate the staging and downloading steps, which is not supported by FIDO.
+This option can be preferred when the complex searches are to be made, or when you need to separate the staging and downloading steps, which is not supported by Fido.

 The JSOC stages data before you can download it, so a JSOC query is a three stage process, first you query the JSOC for records, a table of these records is returned.
 Then you can request these records to be staged for download and then you can download them.
-Fido combines the stages into 2, ``search()`` and ``fetch()``.
+Fido combines the stages into 2, `~sunpy.net.fido_factory.UnifiedDownloaderFactory.search` and `~sunpy.net.fido_factory.UnifiedDownloaderFactory.fetch`.

 Setup
 -----

-SunPy's FIDO module is in ``sunpy.net``.
+SunPy's FIDO module is in `sunpy.net`.
 It can be imported as follows:

     >>> from sunpy.net import Fido, attrs as a